sampsyo/cs6120/content/blog/2020-10-04-alive/index.md

 %R  = and %t0, (C1 | C2)
 ```

 Here the left hand side is everything before the `=>` and the right hand side is everything after.
-The DSL abstracts LLVN semantics: anything beginning with a capital C is a constant, the pattern %t[num] are temporary registers and the lack of data-types indicates that this transformation is valid for all LLVM datatypes.
+The DSL abstracts LLVM semantics: anything beginning with a capital C is a constant, the pattern %t[num] are temporary registers and the lack of data-types indicates that this transformation is valid for all LLVM datatypes.
 The keyword `Pre:` allows the user of the DSL to specify a pre-condition which abstracts the results that an LLVM compiler may infer from dataflow analyses before applying a transformation.
 These predicates are hard-coded into Alive.

 ### Correctness of Optimizations

 The goal of Alive is to prove that a target optimization refines the behavior of a source program under the presence of undefined behavior.
 Undefined behavior is the result of the assumptions a compiler makes about certain instructions of a program.
 When an instruction with undefined behavior is used then the compiler may replace it with an arbitrary sequence of instructions or assume that such undefined behavior never occurs.
-For example, in `C` the instruction `x + 1 > x` can be replaced with `true` (i.e. any value `!= 0`) as signed overflow is undefined behavior.
+For example, in `C` the instruction `x + 1 > x` can be replaced with `true` (i.e., any value `!= 0`) as signed overflow is undefined behavior.
 The guiding principle in Alive, and really for any other compiler, is:

 *A compiler should never introduce new behavior when there is no undefined behavior but can produce new results in the presence of undefined behavior.*

-A nice summary of Alive and a discussion on undefined behavior can be foundin this [blog post](alive-blog) by the authors of the paper.
+A nice summary of Alive and a discussion on undefined behavior can be foundin this [blog post][alive-blog] by the authors of the paper.

 #### undef and poison

 In LLVM there are three types of undefined behavior.
 The first arises from the keyword `undef`. `undef` in LLVM represents any value (given a specific width) each time it is read from.
-For example, in the program
+For example, in the program:

 ```
 %z = xor i8 undef, undef
 ```

 `%z` can be any value in the range `{0, ..., 255}` as we are taking the xor of any two 8-bit values.
-A more interesting example is
+A more interesting example is:

 ```
 %z = or i8 1, undef
 ```

-where the value of `%z` becomes any odd integer in the range `{0, ..., 255}`. `undef` allows the compiler to aggresively optimize a program as LLVM [makes the assumption](undef-val) that whenever an `undef` is seen "the program is well-defined no matter what value is used."
+where the value of `%z` becomes any odd integer in the range `{0, ..., 255}`.
+LLVM [assumes][undef-val] that whenever an `undef` is seen "the program is well-defined no matter what value is used."
+This assumption allows the compiler to aggresively optimize programs where it encounters `undef` values.

-`poison` values are distinct from `udef` values as they are used to indicate that "a side-effect-free instruction has a condition that produces undefined behavior."
+`poison` values are distinct from `undef` values as they are used to indicate that "a side-effect-free instruction has a condition that produces undefined behavior."
 There is no way to explicitly indicate that a value is `poison` in LLVM.
-As an example, the LLVM instruction
+As an example, the LLVM instruction:

 ```
 %r = shl nsw %x, log2(C1)